 Federal and Connecticut laws prohibit the submission of false claims for payment under the Medicare and Medicaid programs.
 A summary of these laws is attached as Appendix A. Noncompliance with state and federal laws and regulations regarding billing practices is a serious matter.
-Failure to comply with such state and federal laws and regulations may lead to civil and/or criminal penalties.
+Failure to comply with such state and federal laws and regulations may lead to individual civil and monetary penalties and/or criminal penalties.
+Refer to policy G-8 Billing for specific information on civil and monetary penalties.